bwrush/choose-codex-model/README.md

 - Six-dimension risk assessment and quality-first filtering.
 - Cost-first ranking: Radar IQ 10%, average-price ratio 70%, average duration 15%, and evidence 5%; Radar contributes 80% and task fit contributes 20%.
-- A complete current Codex App model-picker list is required before a new configuration can be ranked.
+- A complete current Codex App model-picker list is required before an account-verified configuration can be ranked; when that list is unknown, default mode can still give a clearly labelled public Radar-only comparison from the known Codex model family, never a third-party Radar model.
+- The Skill automatically uses model and reasoning-effort metadata already surfaced for the current task.
+It does not read, click, scrape, or infer the native model picker.
 - Live Radar data may fall back only to a schema-validated local temporary cache no older than 24 hours.
 - Strict mode, unknown configuration, and an unqualified current configuration retain their pause protections.
 A qualified short task is not interrupted merely because another qualified candidate scores higher.